conark/JS-weathertop/README.md

-Welcome to the Playlist 6
+Welcome to the Weather top
 =========================

-Version 6 of the Playlist application